mmoayyed/mmoayyed.github.io/_posts/2021-06-14-cas64x-delegated-authn-azure-ad-b2c.md

 ## Configuration

-Once you have the correct modules in the WAR overlay for [OpenID Connect][oidc] and [Delegated Authentication][delegation], you will need to make sure CAS is able to hand off authentication to the Azure Active Directory B2C identity provider:
+Once you have the correct modules in the WAR overlay for [OpenID Connect][oidc] and [Delegated Authentication][delegation], you will need to make sure CAS can hand off authentication to the Azure Active Directory B2C identity provider:

 ```
 cas.authn.pac4j.oidc[4].generic.id=...